 Libraries, special collections, and archives of all types can participate in and contribute to ODN at no cost.

 Why should our organization participate?

 We want everyone in the world to see what treasures Ohio holds, and this national project is a great way to make that happen!

 How much does participation in Ohio Digital Network cost?

 What does our organization need to do to be a part of Ohio Digital Network?

-Your institution will need to sign a Contributor Agreement with ODN that allows us to send your metadata to DPLA, and states that you will align that metadata to the standards set by ODN (available in the MAP).
+Your institution will need to sign a Contributor Agreement (PDF) with ODN that allows us to send your metadata to DPLA, and states that you will align that metadata to the standards set by ODN (available in the MAP).

 We don’t have a very big collection, can we still participate?